Prasheel24/ar-tag-track-and-draw/README.md

 * Shubham Sonawane

 ## Description
 The project demonstrates AR Tag Detection, Homography and Warping to superimpose Lena image on the Tag.
-Also, it projects a virtual cube on top of the tag.
+Also, we project a virtual cube on top of the tag.

 ## Dependencies
 * Ubuntu 16